mozilla/fxa-auth-db-mysql/docs/API.md

 * number - a number (integer only)
 * string - a string of undetermined length
 * Buffer - a Buffer of undetermined length
-* Buffer6 - a Buffer of length 6 bytes
 * Buffer16 - a Buffer of length 16 bytes
 * Buffer32 - a Buffer of length 32 bytes
 * Buffer64 - a Buffer of length 64 bytes